-As noted elsewhere herein, our Board of Directors retained Verisight in May 2015 to compile a survey of board of director compensation data from a peer group of companies.
-Verisight compiled board of director pay practice data from the same industry peer companies as were included in the Verisight report prepared in May 2015 on executive officer compensation which was described above under "Compensation Discussion and Analysis-Peer Group Benchmarking".
+As noted elsewhere herein, our Board of Directors retained Newport Group (formerly Verisight) in May 2017 to compile a survey of board of director compensation data from a peer group of companies.
+Newport Group compiled board of director pay practice data from the same industry peer companies as were included in the Newport Group report prepared in 2017 on executive officer compensation which was described above under "Compensation Discussion and Analysis-Peer Group Benchmarking".
 The data compiled by the survey included an analysis of retainer fees for board and committee service, meeting fees, chairperson fees and incentive compensation.
-Based upon the survey results, the overall compensation level of our directors was at or near the median compensation of the directors of the companies included in the survey, with equity compensation being below the median but cash incentive compensation exceeding the median.
-Our Board of Directors and our Compensation Committee discussed the results of this survey at meetings held in early fiscal 2016 and subsequently formally approved changes relating to the compensation of our directors for fiscal 2016, which compensation components are described above.
+Based upon the survey results, the overall compensation level of our directors was below the median compensation of the directors of the companies included in the survey, with incentive compensation under our EVA Plan significantly impacting our Board total compensation.
+Our Board of Directors and our Compensation Committee discussed the results of this survey at meetings held at the end of fiscal 2017 and subsequently formally approved changes relating to the compensation of our directors for fiscal 2018, which compensation components are described above, and which changes are summarized below: